AzizhX/Mystoria/README.md

-This game is still under development, and I appreciate any comment or advice :)
+This game is still under development :)

 ##### Development, game art, and story by Azizah Alshammari.
 ### Tools used: